Zhoroaan/johanbernhardsson.se/markdown/games/mcpe.md

 youtubeId: x4MEDYEx5fU
 ---

-I currently work on Minecraft Pocket Edition at Mojang.
+I worked on Minecraft Pocket Edition at Mojang for three years.

 The community around it is pretty awesome!